 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Monterra Lumber Mills Ltd. was found guilty of a violation of the Ontario ‘Industrial’ regulation 851/90, section 20 which states,
+Monterra Lumber Mills Ltd. was found guilty of a contravention of the Ontario ‘Industrial’ regulation 851/90, section 20 which states,

 “Barriers, warning signs or other safeguards for the protection of all workers in an area shall be used where vehicle or pedestrian traffic may endanger the safety of any worker.”

-Monterra Lumber Mills Ltd. was also found guilty of a violation of the Ontario Occupational Health and Safety Act, section 25, subsection 1(c) which states,
+Monterra Lumber Mills Ltd. was also found guilty of a contravention of the Ontario Occupational Health and Safety Act, section 25, subsection 1(c) which states,

 “An employer shall ensure that,

 (c) the measures and procedures prescribed are carried out in the workplace.”

 There are many questions needed to be asked and answered and they are: